Easily access overseas manufacturing without risk - how we ensure quality and reliability

 Wondering who will be part of this year’s judging panel?
-The list of industry experts will soon be revealed on our blog.
+This year, our judges are:

 “The 3D Hubs Student Innovation Grant helped me start my company, CUDAJET Inc. The fund was really helpful, but the promotion I received after the competition was truly priceless: my project got global coverage.
 As a result, everyone who I needed to start my business got in contact with me: from CEOs to potential investors.
 Finding mentors who can help you turn your idea into a real product is tough, so if you have them come to you, it certainly sets you apart.”

 Archie O'Brien, winner of Student Innovation Grant 2018

 Eligibility & selection criteria

 For a project to be eligible, a physical prototype or product must be presented (renders will not be considered).
 Additionally, the whole or part of the design must be fabricated through either 3D printing, CNC machining, injection molding, and/or sheet metal fabrication.